hl2vr/hl2vr.github.io/_pages/faq.md

 Snap-turning
 Artificial turning can be configured to be either smooth or in fixed intervals (snap turns).

+Teleport movement
+Not yet available.
+But, after a considerable amount of work, we can confirm this will be available in a future update!

 Seated mode
 This mode fixes Gordon's in-game height to match the base game regardless of the player's headset position.